Five things to do this weekend

-Five things to do in the capital for this Canberra Day long weekend, March 11 to 14, 2022
+Five things you can do in Canberra this weekend, March 18 to March 20, 2022

 Our journalists work hard to provide local, up-to-date news to the community.
 This is how you can continue to access our trusted content: